 The sensationalism around happiness is recent.
 A decade earlier, you had to be justifiably stoned to get away with talk like: “hey, I just want to be happy.”
 Now, you can be stone-cold sober – look into someone’s eyes – and say, “I just want to be happy.”
 It’s normal.

-Happiness is not new though.
+Happiness itself is not new though.
 It has always been influential in human flourishing.
 But, it was the final destination – an unknown yet desired state achieved through virtue, wisdom, and wellness.
 And a lot of struggle.
 The one person who I have heard explored this idea almost died of exhaustion.
 His name was Gautama Buddha.
-The serenity on his visage, I am guessing, is because he stopped wandering for a while, sat under a tree and eventually made peace with the idea: life is suffering.
+The serenity on his visage, I am guessing, is because he stopped wandering for a while, sat under a tree and eventually made peace with his idea: life is suffering.

 Then, tomorrow occurred.
 You wake up early, clean your room, eat some fruit, exercise.
-And then you feel the jolt: you have to do this every day!
+And then you feel another jolt: you have to do this every day!
 For all its jumping-with-joy-in-front-of-the-sun imagery, this happiness thing can be pretty darn boring.
 That upsets you and you want to eat some chocolate and cry a little.
 But, you can’t be upset because priority #1 is happiness.
 So, that’s what you start searching for in everything you do.
-Like the guy chasing money bases his decisions on how much money this will make, you base your decisions on how much happiness this will give.
+Like the guy chasing money bases his decisions on how much money it will make, you base your decisions on how much happiness it will give.

 In both c(h)ases, the answer is the same: Never enough.